mate-academy/py-taxi-service-startproject/README.md

 5. You have noticed that `Driver` inherits from `AbstractUser`.
 It means that the standard `User` model should be replaced with the model `Driver`.
 Notice, that `Driver` has an additional field compared to the standard `User`.
 Don't forget to register it in settings.
+6. Edit `admin.py`:
+    - Register all your models in the admin.
+    - Make Driver's field `licence_number` be
+displayed as the other field.
+    - Add `licence_number` to the `fieldsets`, so you can edit this field while updating `Driver`.
+    - Add `licence_number` to the
+`add_fieldset` so you can fill this field while adding a driver.
+    - Make it possible to search `Car` by `model` field.
+    - Make it possible to filter `Car` by `manufacturer`.
-6. Make migrations and migrate.
+7. Make migrations and migrate.